Rich Lowry

-Richard Lowry (/ˈlaʊri/; born August 22, 1968) is an American writer who is the former editor and now editor-in-chief of National Review, an American conservative news and opinion magazine.
-Lowry became editor of National Review in 1997 when selected by its founder, William F. Buckley, Jr., to lead the magazine.
+Richard A. Lowry (/ˈlaʊri/; born August 22, 1968) is an American writer, and the former editor and now editor-in-chief of National Review, an American conservative news and opinion magazine.
+Lowry became editor of National Review in 1997 when its founder, William F. Buckley Jr., selected him to lead the magazine.
 Lowry is also a syndicated columnist, author, and political analyst who is a frequent guest on NBC News and Meet the Press.
 He has written four books.

-Early life
+Early life and education

-Lowry was born and grew up in Arlington, Virginia, the son of a social worker mother and an English professor father.
+Lowry was born and raised in Arlington, Virginia, the son of a social worker mother and an English professor father.
 After graduating from Yorktown High School in Arlington, Lowry attended the University of Virginia, where he studied English and history.
 He was editor of the Virginia Advocate, the school's conservative monthly magazine.

 Career

 After graduating, Lowry worked for Charles Krauthammer as a research assistant, and, later, as a reporter for a local newspaper in northern Virginia.

 In 1992, Lowry joined National Review, after finishing second in the magazine's young writers' contest.
 In the summer of 1994, he became the articles editor for National Review and moved to Washington, D.C. to cover Congress.
 In November 1997, Lowry became editor of National Review at the age of 29, taking over from John O'Sullivan, who had succeeded Buckley in that position ten years earlier.
 At the time, Buckley said of Lowry, "I am very confident that I've got a very good person."

 During the COVID-19 pandemic, Lowry praised Florida governor Ron DeSantis for his hands-off approach to COVID-19 in a May 2020 column titled "Where does Ron DeSantis go to get his apology?".

 Lowry writes a syndicated column for King Features and an opinion column for Politico.

 As a political commentator, he regularly appears on various cable shows and network Sunday shows, including NBC's Meet the Press, ABC's This Week, and FOX News Sunday.

+In a September 2024 interview with Megyn Kelly, while discussing the Springfield, Ohio, cat-eating hoax, social media users accused Lowry of calling Haitian immigrants in Springfield "niggers".
+Lowry denied that he used the slur, saying he instead mistakenly combined the words "migrants" and "immigrants".